 The following points regarding your availability should also be considered:

 Finding the answers for all points outlined above should give you a clear understanding of what the likelihood of your success is, and if it’s worth “bidding”.

 To streamline the decision-making process you should develop a Bid / No Bid Process (sometimes called a Go / No Go Process) related to your specific business requirements.
 It’s recommended to use such a tool (or at least a checklist) for each tender opportunity.

-Feel free to download our template Bid or No Bid Assessment Checklist by filling in the form details below.
+Feel free to download our template Bid No Bid Assessment Checklist by filling in the form details below.
 Good luck with your submissions!